Distributed Secret Dissemination Across a Network: Algorithm for Secret Sharing Over General Networks

-\begin{theorem}[$(k-1)$-collusion-resistance] Any set of $(k-1)$ or fewer colluding participants can gain no information about the secret. \end{theorem} The proof of Theorem~\ref{thm:secret} is provided in Appendix~\ref{app:proofofsecrecy}.
-We note that (as shown in the proof) the $(k-1)$-collusion-resistance property holds for any graph, irrespective of whether it satisfies the required conditions or not.
-Thus, the \sneaka is robust to the network structure.
-This completes the proof of the correctness of the algorithm.
+\begin{theorem}[$(k-1)$-collusion-resistance and robustness] Any set of $(k-1)$ or fewer colluding participants can gain no information about the secret.
+This guarantee is robust to network topology, i.e., holds for arbitrary graphs. \end{theorem} The proof of Theorem~\ref{thm:secret} is provided in Appendix~\ref{app:proofofsecrecy}.